-Also evidencing the strong Chinese involvement in Iran's railway sector, China Railway Engineering Corporation (CREC), in collaboration with Iran-based Khatam-al Anbiya Construction, started work on a EUR2.4bn (USD2.73bn) high-speed railway network in February 2015.
+For some time now, China has been showing strong interest in investing in Iran's railway sector.
+Evidencing this trend, China Railway Engineering Corporation (CREC), in collaboration with Iran-based Khatam-al

+Anbiya Construction, started work on a EUR2.4bn (USD2.73bn) high-speed railway network in February 2015.
 The railway network will run around 400km from the capital Tehran to Isfahan and it is expected to be completed over the next four years.